tomasdat/105_SRE_Cloud_computing_AWS/README.md

 - creating github repo to to push the markdown doc
 - Amazon Web Services (AWS)

+### What is an SRE
+A group of people that makes sure that whatever is released doesn't crash, and if it does, it is their job to figure out why as quickly as possible so nothing needs to stop operations.

 ### Benefits of Cloud Computing
 - Ease of use